badbatch/graphql-box/README.md

 * Subscriptions made simple in the browser and on the server.
 * Free up the main thread by running the client in a web worker.
 * Stay on top of browser and server with performance and monitoring hooks.

+> GraphQLBox has experimental support for `@defer` and `@stream` directives behind the `experimentalDeferStreamSupport` flag.
+The library currently supports the version of defer/stream outlined in the [RFC](https://github.com/graphql/graphql-wg/blob/main/rfcs/DeferStream.md) that is available in version `16.1.0-experimental-stream-defer.6` of the `graphql` npm package, but work on support for the latest defer/stream spec is in progress.

 ## Installation